 Note: The definition of matching defining and implementing partial method declarations does not require parameter names to match.
-This can produce surprising, albeit well defined, behaviour when named arguments (§11.6.2.1) are used.
-For example, given the defining partial method declaration for M:
+This can produce surprising, albeit well defined, behaviour when named arguments (§12.6.2.1) are used.
+For example, given the defining partial method declaration for M in one file, and the implementing partial method declaration in another file: